Van Lint-MacWilliams' conjecture and maximum cliques in Cayley graphs over finite fields: Acknowledgements

 \section{Acknowledgements}

-The authors thank Greg Martin, Zinovy Reichstein, J\'ozsef Solymosi, and Joshua Zahl for helpful discussions.
+The authors thank Greg Martin, Daniel Panario, Zinovy Reichstein, J\'ozsef Solymosi, and Joshua Zahl for helpful discussions.
+The authors are also grateful to the referees for valuable comments, corrections, and suggestions.
 The research of the first author was supported by a postdoctoral research fellowship from the University of British Columbia.
 The research of the second author was supported in part by a Four Year Doctoral Fellowship from the University of British Columbia.